DavidJCobb/gcc-plugin-bitpack/README.md

       </dd>
    <dt><code>__attribute__((lu_bitpack_union_internal_tag("<var>name</var>")))</code></dt>
       <dd>
          <p>This attribute indicates that a union is internally tagged, and may be applied to a union type or value.
-The argument indicates the name of a field that acts as the union's tag: the field must exist inside of all of the union's members (which must all be of struct types), at the same offset within each, with the same type within each; and that type must be an integral type.</p>
+The argument indicates the name of a field that acts as the union's tag.
+All of the union's members must be of struct types; those structs' first <var>n</var> members must be identical for some value of <var>n</var> &gt; 0; and the tag must be one of those members, and its type must be an integral type.</p>
          <p>This attribute is only valid when applied to a union tag, a union typedef, or a struct data member whose type is a union type.</p>
       </dd>
    <dt><code>__attribute__((lu_bitpack_union_member_id(<var>n</var>)))</code></dt>